alexhagiopol/gmm/README.md

 ### Usage
 Command line parameter definitions:

-    -h, --help            show help message
+    -h, --help      Show help message.
     --first-image   Path to image file.
 Must be specified.
     --second-image  Path to image file.
 May or may not be specified.
     --components    Number of components in the mixture of Gaussians.
 Must be specified.
     --iterations    Number of Expectation Maximization iterations.
 Must be specified.

 #### Example Commands
 Segment a single image: